Skip to content

 Where to look for missing deaths

 One way that the sensitivity of mortality in RWD can be addressed is to look beyond structured data in the EHR and supplement with additional sources of death data — forming a composite variable.
-When evaluating the reliability of a , researchers should first look at the individual sources of death data across several key areas.
+When evaluating the reliability of a composite mortality variable, researchers should first look at the individual sources of death data across several key areas.
 These areas, namely completeness, recency, accuracy and accessibility, all can have downstream impacts on the reliability of survival analyses.

 There are a few common sources of this information outside of the EHR, each with their own caveats and characteristics:

-National Death Index
+Data Source #1: National Death Index

 Flatiron_Mortality_Variable_NDI-mobile-03